matthieu-locussol/unforeseen-conspiracy-inc/CONSPIRACIES.md

-# First 3 Conspiracies - Unforeseen Conspiracy Inc.
+# Conspiracies - Unforeseen Conspiracy Inc.

-This document describes the first 3 conspiracies (generators) in the game with carefully balanced attributes for optimal progression pacing in a long-term game with 20+ generators.
+This document describes conspiracies (generators) in the game with carefully balanced attributes for optimal progression pacing in a long-term game with 20+ generators.
+Numbers in this incremental clicker game can be huge.
+The biggest unit currently managed by the game is "DTg", 1DTg being equal to "1000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000".

 ## Game Progression Analysis